Koo Sze-yiu: Convictions and jail

-On 25 June 2019, Koo was jailed for 6 weeks after desecrating the Hong Kong flag by writing "Shameful Hong Kong Government" in protest against disqualifying Lau Siu-lai's MP seat, amounting to his seventh jail sentence.
+On 25 June 2019, Koo was jailed for six weeks after desecrating the Hong Kong flag by writing "Shameful Hong Kong Government" in protest against disqualifying Lau Siu-lai's MP seat, amounting to his seventh jail sentence.

-On 28 January 2021, Koo received his tenth jail sentence of 4 months after desecrating the Chinese flag by writing "white terror" and "fascist horror" and flying it upside down, to voice out support with 15 democrats charged with illegal assembly.
+On 28 January 2021, Koo received his tenth jail sentence of four months after desecrating the Chinese flag by writing "white terror" and "fascist horror" and flying it upside down, to voice out support with 15 democrats charged with illegal assembly.
 He vowed in court to breach the National Security Law imposed by China.

 On 14 April 2021, just days after finishing his earlier jail term, Koo was jailed for 5 months over illegal assemblies with Joshua Wong on 5 October 2019, the day Prohibition on Face Covering Regulation was enacted.

 Koo was again arrested on 4 February 2022, reportedly under the security law for suspected incitement of subversion, before his planned demonstration outside the Hong Kong Liaison Office to protest China's Winter Olympics and call attention to political activists behind bars.
 Facing charge of attempting to commit a seditious act over a one-metre long coffin and a white flag with language including "down with the Chinese Communist Party" and "end one-party rule" found at his home, Koo was denied bail.
 Koo was jailed for 9 months after the judge found him guilty.

+On 18 December 2023, Koo was fined HK$6,000 for breaching fire safety regulations.
+The Hong Kong Fire Services Department had not informed him of their removal of his belongings from the open areas in an industrial building.
+Local media reported that he had been in hospital at the time of the removal.